 La Trobe Rural Health School Executive

-The La Trobe Rural Health School is led by an executive team that that is passionate about regional communities and making rural health matter through research impact, advocacy, partnerships and health graduates who live and work regionally.
+The La Trobe Rural Health School is led by an executive team that is passionate about regional communities and making rural health matter through research impact, advocacy, partnerships and health graduates who live and work regionally.

 Professor Jane Mills